A goiter is an enlarged thyroid gland that causes the neck to swell.

 - Radioactive iodine scan: This provides a detailed picture of the gland following an injection of radioactive iodine.

 - Ultrasound scan: This assesses the gland and the size of the goiter.

-- Fine-needle aspiration: A biopsy to remove a sample of cells from within the gland may be performed if, for example, cancer is suspected.
+- Fine-needle aspiration: A doctor may perform a biopsy to remove a sample of cells from within the gland if, for example, they suspect cancer.

 A goiter is a swelling of the thyroid gland.
 It is often harmless, though it can signal an underlying thyroid condition.